aasiam-cs/aasiam/README.md

 ## 🔍 About Me

-I'm Abdullah Al Siam, a **cybersecurity researcher** and **SOC analyst** with a strong foundation in threat detection, incident response, and security operations.
-With professional experience in tools like Wazuh, CrowdStrike, and ArcSight, I specialize in detecting malicious activity, developing SIEM rules, and managing complex infrastructures across Linux environments.

-My research bridges real-world security operations with academic inquiry, focusing on AI-driven cybersecurity solutions, malicious IP detection, and secure medical data handling.
-I’ve published in IEEE Access (Q1) and other reputable venues, contributing novel frameworks for malware detection and encrypted medical image processing.
+I'm Abdullah Al Siam is a **Cybersecurity Professional | AI & Cybersecurity Researcher** specializing in AI-driven threat detection, SIEM-based security monitoring, malicious IP identification and AI-driven security analytics.
+I have published multiple peer-reviewed research papers, including in IEEE Access (Q1), and serves as a reviewer for the IEEE Access journal.
+My research and professional work focus on bridging real-world SOC operations with intelligent, data-driven cybersecurity solutions.

 ---
 ## Current Roles and Responsibilities